ReAcTree: Hierarchical LLM Agent Trees with Control Flow for Long-Horizon Task Planning: Related Work

 \textbf{Hierarchical Task Planning with LLMs.} To tackle more complex, long-horizon tasks, researchers have introduced hierarchical frameworks that decompose goals into manageable planning levels. \emph{AdaPlanner} \cite{sun2023adaplanner} and \emph{DEPS} \cite{wang2023describe} adopt bi-level hierarchies, refining both an overall plan and next-step decisions with environmental feedback.
-Other methods combine classical task-and-motion planning with learned low-level controllers guided by LLM reasoning \cite{wong2023learning, liu2024learning, ding2023task, shukla2024lgts, wang2025inclet}.
-Some works leverage behavior trees \cite{wang2024mosaic, chen2024integrating, ao2025llm} to organize high-level actions in specialized domains such as human-robot cooking or robotic assembly.
+Other methods combine classical task-and-motion planning with learned low-level controllers guided by LLM reasoning \cite{wong2024learning, liu2024learning, ding2023task, shukla2024lgts, wang2025inclet}.
+Some works leverage structured formalisms, such as behavior trees \cite{wang2024mosaic, chen2024integrating, ao2025llm} or hierarchical task networks \cite{munoz2025chathtn}, to organize actions.
 However, they typically rely on predefined structures or domain-specific routines.
-In contrast, our approach, \emph{ReAcTree}, enables dynamic task decomposition, expanding subgoals in complex environments without being tied to a specific domain.
+In contrast, our approach enables dynamic task decomposition, expanding subgoals in complex environments without being tied to a specific domain.

 \textbf{Tree Search-Based Planning with LLMs.} A prominent line of research explores multiple reasoning paths to evaluate diverse hypotheses before committing to a final solution.
 Such approaches \cite{wang2023selfconsistency, yao2024tree, zhou2024language, xie2024self, besta2024graph, hao2023reasoning} show that systematically branching reasoning steps significantly improves performance in reasoning tasks.
 Several studies extend this idea to agentic planning.
 For instance, \emph{LLM-MCTS} \cite{zhao2024large} and \emph{ToolChain*} \cite{zhuang2024toolchain} search action trees using Monte Carlo Tree Search and A* search, respectively. \emph{Tree-Planner} \cite{hu2024treeplanner} independently samples planning paths and merges them into an action tree, then makes decisions based on grounded observations at each node.
 However, these methods typically assume reversible actions (i.e., rolling back to prior states) in simulators, which limits their applicability in real-world settings.
 In contrast, \emph{ReAcTree} constructs a dynamically expanding LLM agent tree that decomposes complex goals into subgoals, delegates them to agent nodes, and coordinates their execution via behavior tree-inspired control flow, replacing search-based exploration with agent coordination.